 Drivers in El Cajon who have been involved in a car accident can find useful information below.
-After reading, give us a call to schedule your consultation so we can hear about your situation.
+After reading, give a call to the car accident lawyer El Cajon and schedule your consultation so we can hear about your situation.

 Frequently Asked Questions

 It’s understandable to have a lot of questions about car accidents.
 Below are some answers to help guide you.

 What are the different types of damages?

 There are two different types of damages: economic and non-economic.
 Those that can be calculated based on your expenses and money lost are economic damages.
 For example, your medical bills and lost wages can be considered economic damages.
 But if your injury left you with a lot of pain, the inability to engage in activities you used to be part of, has affected your marriage or your job, and you just feel like you’ve undergone so much emotional turmoil, then you may be able to sue for non-economic damages.
 These include pain and suffering and are to compensate you for the extreme and drastic change in your life that the accident has caused.

 The law restricts how long you have to bring a suit forward for a car accident or an injury.
 It’s important to not delay in seeking legal guidance.
 In most cases, you have two years from the date of the accident to file a personal injury suit, and three years from the date of the accident to sue for property damage.
 If a government entity is involved, your timeframe is shorter.
 You have six months to notify the entity and a year from their refusal to file.

 In the year 2017, there were 744 total fatalities in injuries in El Cajon.
 Out of those, 56 involved alcohol, and 2 of those victims were under the age of 21.
 That same year, 48 motorcyclists and 38 bicyclists were injured or killed in car crashes.
 There were 139 DUI arrests.
 The top contributing factors to these crashes and injuries were speed and driving at night.